See index to all the chapters for Putting Out the Planetary Fire

 You may want to invest in paid social media.
 Facebook requires groups that want to post “issue” ads get pre-approval to be able to post, so allow for a few weeks that first time you do it.
 Experiment with a small budget at first to see how valuable it is.
 Learn how to target your paid audience.

 Be timely.
 Be quick.
 Be quotable.
 You can react to a breaking major climate news story by giving a national story a local angle – or vice versa.
-When reporting on a larger news story, the media is likely at best to give you one paragraph – so focus on writing just that one paragraph.
+When reporting on a larger news story, the media is likely to give you one paragraph at best – so focus on writing just that one paragraph.
 Write a quotable quote.
 Add on a perspective that they might otherwise not hear but is still relevant.
 Help them go deeper of the story.
-Adding some humor or a “political bite” helps.
+Adding some humor, a punchy “political bite,” helps.
 You have to react quickly to a breaking news story since the reporter has to quickly put their piece together – and others are pitching their angle.
 React within minutes or an hour, not many hours or a day after the story has already appeared in the media.

-The news media covers the news.
-So, figure out how to make your efforts newsworthy.
-What is the media hook that will make the media cover you – that timely and interesting news information that is interesting to both the media and their audience?
+The news media covers the news, so figure out how to make your efforts newsworthy.
+What is the media hook that will make the media want to cover your efforts – that timely and interesting news information that is interesting to both the media and their audience?
 Being creatively colorful in your approach will attract attention.

 Media Releases